Securing Adjacent Berths on IRCTC: The Ultimate Family Booking Survival Guide

 TL;DR

-• The Golden Rule: Always check the "Book only if all berths are allotted in the same coach" option under Other Preferences on the passenger details page.
+- My #1 Rule: Check the box "Book only if all berths are allotted in the same coach".
+You'll find it under Other Preferences on the booking page.

-It is one of the most frustrating experiences in Indian train travel.
-You book tickets for a family vacation weeks in advance.
-You input all the names on a single reservation form.
-But when the PDF ticket downloads, your family is scattered across the train: Dad is in coach S2, Mom is in S4, and the kids are in S5.
+It's one of the most annoying things about booking Indian train tickets.
+You plan a family trip weeks ahead.
+You put everyone's details on a single form.
+But when you download the ticket, surprise!
+Your family is spread all over the train.
+Dad is in coach S2, Mom in S4, and the kids are in S5.

-Why does this happen, even when the train has hundreds of vacant seats?
-More importantly, how can you prevent it?
+Why does this happen, even when the train has plenty of empty seats?
+And how can you make sure it doesn't happen to you?

 Indian Railways does not allot seats randomly, nor does it simply fill the train from Coach 1 to Coach 18.
 Instead, the computerized Passenger Reservation System (PRS) operates on two primary principles: physics (load balancing) and passenger demographics.